-The seated, stationary bike — also known as the recumbent bike — has a backrest that makes it a good choice for obese people.
+The seated, stationary bike — also known as the recumbent bike — has a backrest that makes it a good choice for people with obesity.

-Some obese people lack a strong abdominal core, which makes it difficult to sit on an upright stationary bike.
+Some people with obesity lack a strong abdominal core, which makes it difficult to sit on an upright stationary bike.
 Seated bikes are also less stressful on the lower spine, which is a common complaint for people carrying extra weight.

 Incorporating both walking and riding the seated stationary bike is a good way to target different muscles in the lower body.

 that living a healthy lifestyle is a skill and a habit, so approach your goals

 for health and fitness like you would any other new skill you want to master.

 You want to make positive changes to your lifestyle that will last indefinitely

 and that may take some trial and error, as well as commitment.

 you’re capable of doing today and don’t become discouraged by focusing on what